Indexed Tax Tables for 2026

 Note: The rate is 28% for long-term gains from sales of art works and other collectibles.

-(a) Tax on capital gain will include the 3.8% net investment income tax when the seller’s MAGI exceeds the applicable threshold.
+(a) Tax on capital gain will include the 3.8% net investment income tax when the seller’s MAGI exceeds the applicable threshold ($250,000 if married filing jointly, $200,000 if a single filer or head of household filer, $125,000 if married filing separately).
 This tax is likely to apply to sellers in the 20% capital gain tax bracket, which would increase their effective rate to 23.8%.
+It will also apply to many sellers in the 15% bracket.

 | Amount of Credit | Amount of Exemption Equivalent |